Kenya’s Rift Valley Site Of Two Separate Lethal Hippo Attacks

 One such habitat is the Rift Valley in Kenya, where two people have recently died in separate situations.
 The first attack was on a Kenyan fisherman, who was mauled to death by a lone hippo.
 Hours after this tragic incident, a hippo attack claimed a second victim.

-The second death occurred when an Chinese tourist was snapping photos of the wildlife resort.
+The second death occurred when a Chinese tourist was snapping photos of the wildlife resort.
 The tourist, 66-year-old Chang Ming Chuang, was bitten severely and died from his injuries.
 Usually, guides are there to protect visitors to the resort, but it is not uncommon for hippos to attack people regardless of their tourist status.

 Officials are currently tracking the hippo, and hope to drive it out of the area and prevent further attacks on tourists.